 Research shows that endurance and performance tend to improve later in the day.
 Modest differences in maximal oxygen uptake, anaerobic capacity, and oxygen uptake kinetics produce a remarkably longer performance in the evening than in the morning, with professional athletes taking 20% longer to reach exhaustion.

-Testosterone, a vital hormone necessary for muscle build-up, seems most responsive in the afternoon to early evening.
+most responsive in the afternoon to early evening.
 Therefore, fitness enthusiasts looking towards muscle gain should consider rescheduling their workouts till later in the day.

 You Want To Carry Out Intense Workouts

-The body's core temperature, testosterone-to-cortisol ratio, and circadian cycle greatly influence muscle growth and strength development.
-The core temperature rises as the day progresses, with most fitness enthusiasts getting into the groove faster in the afternoon than in the morning.
+core temperature rises as the day progresses, with most fitness enthusiasts getting into the groove faster in the afternoon than in the morning.

-People are typically strongest when their core temperature reaches the daily peak.
+daily peak.
 High testosterone stimulation, which occurs in the evening, allows athletes to gain more mass with a strength training program.

 Getting the Best Gains from Your Workout